ricardo-shinoda/trybe-exercicios/README.md

-## Directiry created for my exercises on Web Development fullstack at Trybe.
+## Directory created for my exercises on Web Development fullstack at Trybe.